gofireflyio/aiac/README.md

     aiac get terraform for eks --output-file=eks.tf

-You can use a flag to save the complete Markdown output as well:
+You can use a flag to save the full Markdown output as well:

     aiac get terraform for eks --output-file=eks.tf --readme-file=eks.md

+If you prefer aiac to print the full Markdown output to standard output rather than the extracted code, use the `-f` or `--full` flag:

+    aiac get terraform for eks -f

 You can use aiac in non-interactive mode, simply printing the generated code to standard output, and optionally saving it to files with the above flags,